 As combinations are created and broken apart, bidders can come back into the lead that didn’t ever change their bids.
 Any posted bid is considered active for the duration of the auction and can be back in the winning position at any time.
 So, once you’ve placed a bid, it is critical that you understand you could become the winning bidder at the end of the auction even you are knocked out of the lead early in the process.

 As we near the beginning of the published soft closing period, we will post alerts as to the remaining time.
-Once we are within 4 minutes of close of bidding, any new bid submitted will add an additional 4 minutes to the clock, allowing those bidders knocked out of the lead to raise their bids.
+Once we are within 3 minutes of close of bidding, any new bid submitted will reset the auction clock to 4 minutes, allowing those bidders knocked out of the lead to raise their bids within the remaining time.
 The tracts will be sold when no more advance bids are offered.

 And remember, if you are the successful bidder on one or more tracts, your high bid amount plus the posted buyer’s premium amount will determine your final contract price, and bidding is not contingent upon your ability to obtain financing.
 Sales contracts are signed and earnest money deposits are due within 24 hours of the close of an auction unless stated otherwise in the Final Auction Terms and Conditions.

 Most importantly, we want this process to work for each bidder.
 If at any time throughout the process you have questions or are uncertain of something, we are reachable by instant messaging in the bidder console, by text message or phone at 806-683-4634, or by email at firstname.lastname@example.org.